eclipse-kura/kura/docs/cloud-platform/raw-cloud-connection.md

 ### Receiveing messages

 It is also possible to receive the messages originating form a `RawMqttSubscriber` using a Wires **CloudSubscriber** component with additional configuration.
-By default the **CloudSubscriber** component will not emit KuraPayload body on the wires but it is possible to change this behaviour in the following way:
+By default, the **CloudSubscriber** component will not emit KuraPayload body on the wires but it is possible to change this behaviour in the following way:

 * Create a **CloudSubscriber** wire component and attach it to a `RawMqttSubscriber` instance.